This article is co-authored by John Hulleman, Ph.D.

 The NIH is conducting trials in which researchers are using (and possibly editing) patient-derived induced pluripotent stem cells (iPS cells) in their laboratories.
 In other words, they are using stem cells to grow new retinal cells that have the identical genetic makeup of a patient.

-Theoretically, iPS-derived retinal cells could be transplanted into a patient with AMD to improve their condition.
+Theoretically, iPS-derived retinal cells could be transplanted into a patient with AMD to improve their condition, and researchers at the National Eye Institute have already begun clinical trials to test this approach.

 Recent advancements have allowed researchers to try to create eye-like organoids that are structurally similar to fully developed human eyes.
 We can even replicate some diseases in the laboratory using these models.
+In fact, recent research from the University of Wisconsin has demonstrated that retinal organoids can generate cone photoreceptors (those primarily affected in AMD) that respond appropriately to light.
 This research could one day help us examine eye conditions and test potential treatments without risk to human patients.

 Retinal injury and disease recovery research